argoproj/argo-cd/docs/faq.md

 Your not running your server with correct certs.

-If you're not running in a production system (e.g. you're testing Argo CD out), try the `-insecure` flag:
+If you're not running in a production system (e.g. you're testing Argo CD out), try the `--insecure` flag:

 ```bash
 argocd ... --insecure